Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - Demonstrate the ability to manage conflict in a constructive manner.

-- Use consensus building to achieve common understanding, goals, and activities to solve problems.
+- Use consensus building to achieve mutual understanding of challenges and opportunities, establish common goals, and agree on approaches for solving problems.

 MCH leaders will demonstrate a working knowledge of:

-- The influence of conscious and unconscious (implicit) bias and assumptions on
+- How conscious and unconscious biases and assumptions influence individuals and organizations.

-- How multiple social and cultural disparities influence health and access to health
+- How multiple SDOH create disparities that influence health and access to health care services, including how the intersectionality of SDOH can work together to impact equity.

 Foundational.
 At a foundational level, MCH leaders will:

-- Conduct personal and/or organizational self-assessments regarding cultural competence.
+- Conduct personal and/or organizational self-assessments regarding DEIA.

-- Assess, without making assumptions, the strengths and needs of individuals and communities based on sensitivity to, and respect for, their diverse backgrounds, and respond appropriately.
+- Identify and elevate the strengths of individuals and communities based on sensitivity and respect for their diverse backgrounds and lived experiences and respond appropriately.

 - Incorporate an understanding and appreciation of differences in experiences and perspectives into professional behaviors and attitudes while maintaining an awareness of the potential for implicit bias.